IgnisDa/ryot/docs/guides/importing.md

 - Click on the "Application tokens" section.
 - Enter a name and click on "Add token".
 - Copy the token that was just generated.
-- Enter the correct details in the inputs.
+- Enter the details in the inputs.

 ## Goodreads